Kurumi-AL/tasks-and-rewards-app/README.md

 # Tasks and Rewards App - To-do and points exchange app

-A to-do app where you can earn points to exchange with some rewards created with React.js, Firebase, and Bootstrap.
+A to-do app where you can earn points to exchange for rewards.
+Created with React.js, Firebase, and Bootstrap.

 ## Table of Contents